The Classification of Two-Dimensional Extended Topological Field Theories: Stratifications of the Jet Space

 \subsection{Strategy of the Planar Decomposition Theorem}

 We have seen how a generic map from a manifold $X$ to $\R$ induces a 1-dimensional decomposition of the manifold.
-Similarly a generic map from $\Sigma$ to $\R^2$ will induce a 2-dimensional decomposition of $X$.
+Similarly a generic map from $\Sigma$ to $\R^2$ will induce a 2-dimensional decomposition of $\Sigma$.
 Just as studying certain generic maps $X \times I \to \R \times I$ allows us to compare different 1-dimensional decompositions, studying generic maps $\Sigma \times I \to \R^2 \times I$ will allow use to compare different 2-dimensional decompositions.

 Later we will want to use these planar decompositions of $\Sigma$ to extract 2-categorical information.
 For this purpose it is also useful to control not just the map $\Sigma \to \R^2$, but also the composition with the projection to $\R$, a map $\Sigma \to \R$.
 This is similar to the requirement that we imposed on our maps $X \times I \to \R \times I$.
 We required that, after composing with the projection to $I$, the map $X \times I \to I$ satisfies certain properties.
 When we look at maps $\Sigma \times I \to \R^2 \times I$, we will also want to control the projections to $\R \times I$ and to $I$.
 Incorporating this control is in principle straightforward.
-We end up with a stratification of the jet bundles which is slightly more refined then the classical Thom-Boardman stratification considered in the previous sections.
+We end up with a stratification of the jet bundles which is slightly more refined than the classical Thom-Boardman stratification considered in the previous sections.

 After giving this stratification, we will give an analysis similar to the previous one, deriving normal coordinates for these singularities.
-For the case of maps $\Sigma^2 \to \R^2$, this is nearly identical to the derivation of the last section.
-In the 3-dimensional case some non-standard decompositions appear, but the method of their derivation is not essentially different then the classical case.
+For the case of maps $\Sigma \to \R^2$ with $\Sigma$ a manifold of dimension two, this is nearly identical to the derivation of the last section.
+In the 3-dimensional case some non-standard decompositions appear, but the method of their derivation is not essentially different than the classical case.
 We will also deal more carefully with multi-jet issues, which were completely ignored in our previous discussion.